Prime Minister poised to announce Tasmanian AFL stadium funding this weekend

 The state government has championed the project for the past several years, despite strong opposition from Tasmanian state and federal Labor politicians, Greens and independents, and even some of its own Liberal Party federal parliamentarians.

+"We have been talking to the Hobart City Council about how we incorporate housing into the broader Macquarie Point precinct as a way of maximising its impact and stimulus to the economy," Mr Jaensch said.

+Including housing in the project might also solve the problem of accommodating essential workers close to the city centre, he said.

-News of the Prime Minister's 'green light' signal has already stoked criticism - independent Clark MHA Kristie Johnston said if confirmed, the decision showed it had its priorities wrong.
+News of the Prime Minister's 'green light' signal has already stoked criticism - Jacqui Lambie Network Senator, Tammy Tyrrell, said Tasmanians needed more housing, not another stadium.

-"Where is the vision for future generations?
-Do we really want to leave behind a concrete monolith, a white elephant of the first order, as our legacy?

-"The stadium is wrong on just about every front.
-It's brutal form disrespects our precious waterfront.
-It sucks taxpayers' money away from social projects, where its desperately needed."
+"The government says they can't raise JobSeeker for vulnerable Tasmanians because they don't have enough money.
+But somehow they've found a spare $240 million for a stadium?

+"That $240 million could raise rent assistance by 40 per cent for nearly 40,000 Tasmanians.
+Budgets are a matter of priorities.
+And if it came down to rent assistance or a stadium, I certainly know what I would choose."

 They also all voted unanimously against the project at a Labor caucus meeting last year.